BBC mid-term review to focus on boosting working-class representation

 It includes a target for 25% of staff to be from low socio-economic backgrounds.

+It has been issued with a legal direction which includes a target for 25% of staff to be from low socio-economic backgrounds and ensuring 60% of radio and 50% of TV programme production spend is outside London by the end of 2027.

+The BBC must also deliver 1,000 apprenticeships per year by 2025 and ensure that 30% of those are from low socio-economic groups.

-The Culture Secretary has announced the terms of the mid-term review into the BBC’s royal charter with a focus on representation of people from working-class backgrounds.
+The new stipulations have been announced by the Culture Secretary as part of the mid-term review into the BBC’s royal charter with a focus on representation of people from working-class backgrounds.

 Nadine Dorries said the consultation would “build on our recent progress to make the BBC more accountable to those who fund it, level up people’s access to the job opportunities it offers and ensure it continues to work in the best interest of the public”.